jn-programutveckling/project-model/README.md

 The primary goal of this project is to have a project model I can consistently use for any new project in my business.
 Having a project model in place makes working much more efficient, because I have a process to rely on that I know works for me.

 The secondary goal is to give other people inspiration to create their own project model or just start to plan more.
 I have a disability which affects my memory, among other things.
 Being able to plan ahead and make models like this has helped me tremendously overcoming many difficulties born from my disability.
+It's my belief that other people would benefit from planning, as well.

+##